-This article focuses on mitigating the risks of distributing invoices, statements, and other sensitive financial documents; something I know a little bit about.
+This article focuses on mitigating the risks of distributing invoices, statements, and other sensitive financial documents; something I know a little bit about, as I have run a business providing print-to-mail outsourcing solutions for many years.
 Whether your company mails invoices internally or hires someone to do it for you, it is critical to get paid quickly and manage your accounts receivable regardless of what accounting software you use.
 We spent two and a half years creating DocuSend.
 It was not released until a PDF file could be uploaded in less than three minutes without having to read a training manual or contact a customer service representative.
 Time is money.

 If you want to know how we accomplished all this, you’ll have to sign a nondisclosure and come to work here.
 But until then, let’s get back to the more important things in life.
 Like playing golf.

 So, I bet you want to know what happened to Austin, right?
 Well, he simplified his golf game by replacing his brother.
 I won’t tell you exactly with whom, but she has four legs, a tail, and a much better memory.
 And Oliver?
 Well, he still doesn’t have the best memory in the world, but he has never forgotten what happened on the golf course that day.
 Austin won’t let him—ever.